Large Language Models (LLM)

 Yes

-Suitable for document retrieval and large-scale database query tasks
+Suitable for document retrieval and large database query tasks

 DeepSeek R1 Distill Llama 70B

-High reply quality, moderate speed (slower than DeepSeek V3)
+High response quality, medium speed (slower than DeepSeek V3)

 Yes